Skip to Content

 I finally reached the summit after 1 hour and 50 minutes and I may have missed the alpenglow on Matterhorn but was just in time for the sun to burst over the mountains far away.

 I wasn’t actually the only one at the summit.
-An old man hiked up just behind and me and started doing a sun salutation as the sun appeared over the mountains.
+An old man hiked up just behind me and started doing a sun salutation as the sun appeared over the mountains.
 Quite a morning routine for an old fella to wave to the sun after 1,100m of climbing.

 I decided to hike down more or less the same route, although I skipped out on Edelweiss and took a quicker route down as you can see on the map above.
 However, you can continue on the Hornweg, which is a 20km hike and there are a lot of trails in the area.
-You could even venture further out to Trifthutte.
-Zermatt has tons of hiking trails and Hohbalmen is a great base if you want a full day of adventures.
-I had a flight to catch that afternoon so I shuffled down the mountain quickly after enjoying the sunrise expedition.

 I hope you enjoy this sweet sunrise spot with a great view of the Matterhorn and also enjoy the epic leg workout you will get on the way to the top.
 Don’t forget to salute the sun when you reach the summit!